 Q: My True Tow Weight Distribution Hitch isn’t working?

 A: If you notice the gauge is not measuring tongue weight, there could be a couple causes for this.
 Please check the following prior to calling our Customer Support team:

 - Try jouncing(stepping on or kicking) the front of the trailer on the trailer frame.
 Doing this takes away any resultant friction keeping the gauge from working correctly.

 - Your tongue weight is less than 200lbs.
 If your trailer tongue is less than 200lbs., the gauge has a hard time reading this low of a tongue weight.
 Please increase your tongue weight to be over 300 lbs. to confirm your gauge is in fact not working.

 - Hydraulic oil is leaking.
 Without hydraulic fluid, the gauge will not read weight.
 If you see any clear odorless oil leaking from the hitch, please check all hydraulic plugs, gauges, and the piston under the tow ball to see if one of these is leaking.
-If so, please contact our Customer Support team to get your True Tow hitch repaired under warranty.
+If so, please contact our Customer Support team to get your True Tow Weight Distribution Hitch repaired under warranty.